 - What are age-appropriate screening tools?

-Falls is seen as a major public health problem and it is essential that as health professionals we uphold our duty of care to ensure that all of our patients are safe by understanding the risks associated with falls.
+There is limited research available on falls in younger age groups, however, the impact of falls on younger people can be significant in terms of long-term disability.
+Falls are seen as a major public health problem and it is essential that as healthcare professionals we uphold our duty of care to ensure that all of our patients are safe by understanding the risks associated with falls.

-No conflict of interest exists for anyone in the position to control content for this activity.
+No conflict of interest exists for anyone in a position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

 Diana Clayton is a clinical nurse consultant who works for Peninsula Health in the falls prevention service.
 She initially set up the inpatient falls prevention program and currently oversees the program in the subacute and residential care settings.
 She has been in her current role for 13 years and has presented at a number of conferences over that time.
 She is a passionate advocate for falls prevention across the whole health spectrum.
+See Educator Profile